hphelion/documentation/devplatform/stackato/admin/server/logging.html.md

     lines per second that can be read from an application log file.
 The `apptail` process reads (at most) the specified number of log lines per second, after which it will wait for one second before resuming.
-A line similar to the `read_limit`{.docutils .literal} warning above is inserted in the stream to explain the missing data.
+A line similar to the `read_limit` warning above is inserted in the stream to explain the missing data.

     To change the rate\_limit to 300 lines: